AAYUSH412/Waveify/CODE_OF_CONDUCT.md

 - **Be Helpful**: Include relevant code examples, error messages, or screenshots
 - **Be Patient**: Maintainers and contributors volunteer their time
 - **Be Grateful**: Acknowledge help and contributions from others
+- **Be Specific**: Include generator type, animation style, and parameters when relevant
+- **Be Constructive**: Suggest improvements and solutions when possible

 ### 💻 For Code Contributions